oopsmonk/documentation/getting-started/1.1/the-tangle/genesis.md

 ## Next steps

-See [what happens on the Tangle to transfer IOTA tokens](../the-tangle/how-transfer-tokens.md) from one address to another.
+See [what happens in the Tangle to transfer IOTA tokens](../the-tangle/how-transfer-tokens.md) from one address to another.